Month-to-Month Car Insurance

 Free.
 Simple.
 Secure.

-Car insurance companies sell car insurance policies in one year or six month increments.
-Insurers don’t offer temporary insurance policies for those looking for coverage for a single day, a couple of weeks or even a month.
+Car insurance companies sell in one-year or six-month increments.
+However, insurers don’t offer temporary insurance policies for those looking for coverage for a single day, a couple of weeks or even a month.

-A website search will pull up companies that claim to offer car insurance for a day or a week, but these are often car insurance scams, or they’ll connect you to someone who will sell you a six-month policy.
+A website search will pull up companies that claim to offer auto insurance for a day or a week, but these are often scams, or they’ll connect you to someone who sells a six-month policy.

-The table below illustrates your cost if you get a six-month policy and then cancel it.
-The policy's total cost is $678, with the first 30 days billed at $113.
-If all you need is a month's worth of car insurance, you would cancel the policy.
-The insurance company should refund you $565 for the unused portion.
+The table below shows the cost of a six-month policy and the amount refunded if you cancel it.
+The total policy cost is $678, with $113 billed for the first 30 days.
+If you need only a month of coverage, you can cancel the policy and receive a refund of $565 for the unused portion.

 Tenure